Website TemplatesWeb HostingWeb Hosting

 Types of Drafting Paper

 • Bond - This is similiar to the paper we use everyday in our office printers.
-It's the least expensive paper and is usually supplied in roll form for drafting plotters.
+It's the least expensive paper and is usually supplied in roll form for drafting plotters or in sheets for printers.
 Bond is available in different weights.
-18 to 24 lb Bond is most commonly used, but much heavier weights can be used for posters and presentation work.
+18 to 24 lb Bond is most commonly used, because it lends itself to ink jet and laser printing.
+But if you are hand drafting in pen and ink or pencil you will often find this paper too thin.
+If you erase something too many times you can wear right through the paper. but much heavier weights can be used for posters and presentation work.

 • Mylar - This is a drafting film made from plastic material.
 It has the advantage of being eraseable which, if you are working in ink, is a great advantage.
 It's also semi transparent, making it possible to overlay mylar drawings on a light table to check if linework matches up.
 The film is more resistant to tears and is more durable than paper.
 It is still used with drafting plotters and is available in roll form and in cut sheets.
 Mylar has a shiny side and a "matte" side which you draw on.
 The surface of mylar is quite slippery, and in the past special pens and inks were developed specifically for drawing on it.
 Modern plotters may have problems printing on mylar because the mylar does not absorb ink quickly like bond paper does.
 The ink stays wet and may smudge.
 Mylar is also quite expensive.